basham/swit-workshop-a11y/slides.md

 How is this perceived, understood, and used?

 Notes:
-To designers, when you design, you should ask how the thing they're making is perceived, understood, and used.
+To designers, when you design, ask yourself this question.
+"How is this thing perceived, how is it understood, and how is it used?"
 This answer will be quite different, as you consider the variety of users and contexts.
 But this all helps make the design more inclusive.